NaN-NaN-sempai/Windows-App-Folder/README.md

    myFolderStyle can be either `"typeA"` or `"typeB"`.
 ## Functionalities

-- 2 styles
+- 2 different styles
-- Extract icons from .lnk .exe
+- Extract icons from .lnk and .exe files
 - Extract icons from Steam and Epic Games .url files